-Her stories on hunger and what it can do to you, are heart wrenching.
-She makes you go through the mind of a hungry person and what he goes through when there is nothing in the stomach.
-The portrayal of an old woman and a young boy in two different stories tell a story of hunger that may be very representative of the hunger that exists in our society and the way it justifies where they are led by it.
-Her story of a mother who gets the news of her soldier son being killed in Kargil war tears you apart as a reader and you question the need for such wars.
+Her stories on hunger and what it can do to you, are heart-wrenching.
+She makes you go through the mind of a hungry person.
+What he goes through when there is nothing in the stomach.
+The portrayal of an old woman and a young boy in two different stories tell a story of hunger that may be very representative of the hunger that exists in our society.
+And the way it justifies where they are led by it.
+Her story of a mother who gets the news of her soldier son being killed in Kargil war tears you apart as a reader.
+And you question the need for such wars.

 The way the mother remembers the life of her son from the time she conceived him and the way his body came back to her mutilated and packed in a sack brings tears.
 And you want to go and hug every mother who has lost her son to wars.
 The way the mother conveys that the son who lies in a coffin is the same son whom she would not allow to have a small scratch on the body.
 She goes through all the bad omens in his life that indicated this evil end.
 And wonders if she should have done something about it.